paritytech/polkadot-sdk/src/api/chainHead.md

 8. Whenever a `{"event": "finalized"}` notification is received with `subscriptionId` equal to your `followSubcriptionId`, call `chainHead_unstable_unpin` once with your current `finalizedBlockHash` and once for each value in `finalizedBlocksHashes` except for the last one.
 The last value in `finalizedBlocksHashes` becomes your new `finalizedBlockHash`.
 If one or more entries of `finalizedBlockHashes` is found in your `Set` (see step 6), remove them from the set and jump to step 3 as the metadata has likely been modified.
 Otherwise, jump to step 6.

 Note that these steps are a bit complicated.
-Any serious user of the JSON-RPC interface is expected to implement high-level wrappers around the various functionalities.
+Any serious user of the JSON-RPC interface is expected to implement high-level wrappers around the various JSON-RPC functions.

 For example, if multiple storage values are desired, only step 6 should be repeated once per storage item.
 All other steps are application-wide.